Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns information about why a document matches or doesn't match a query, using a specific verb and resource, and implicitly distinguishes from sibling tools like SearchIndexTool.
+The description clearly states it returns information about why a document matches or doesn't match a query.
+It uses specific verbs ('returns information') and resource ('specific document').
+However, it does not differentiate from sibling tools like SearchIndexTool, which is a related but distinct function.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.